UNIVERSITY OF WISCONSIN River Falls

 For more information on meningococcal disease and vaccination, check out the Center for Disease Control (CDC) web page.
 Meningitis vaccinations may be available through Pierce County Public Health Department at no cost for some students if no insurance coverage and depending on age.
 Please call ahead at 715-273-6755 to make arrangements.
-The vaccine is available at the Vibrant Health Family Clinics in River Falls (formerly River Falls Medical Clinic); however this is not covered by Student Health Services, but they will bill most insurances.
+The vaccines may also be available at the Vibrant Health Family Clinics in River Falls (call for information on availability); however this is not covered by Student Health Services, but they will bill most insurances.
 Please call 715-425-6701 to schedule an appointment for vaccination.

 Hepatitis B is a serious and contagious viral infection that attacks the liver and may lead to acute disease, chronic liver disease, cirrhosis, or liver cancer.
 It is a major health problem in the United States infecting more than 1 million people.